Let the Christmas spirit seduce you in Donostia / San Sebastián

 A big welcome for the Olentzero, Mari Domingi, Melchor, Gaspar and Baltasar!

 Olentzero and Mari Domingi will be here on Christmas Eve to hand out gifts.
-In the morning they'll be visiting districts in Donostia and at 15:30 h they'll meet up with the boys and girls at the Town Hall.
-And at 18:00 h they'll be on their street parade in the city centre.
+In the morning they'll be visiting districts in Donostia and they'll meet up with the boys and girls at the Town Hall.
+And afterwards they'll be on their street parade in the city centre.

 navidad regalos

 And the Three Kings will also be paying a visit to Donostia.
 On 5 January, the 3 Kings will be visiting different areas of the city.
-They'll meet up with the boys and girls at the Town Hall at 15:30 h, and at 18:30 h they'll be on their street parade through the city centre.
+They'll meet up with the boys and girls at the Town Hall and afterwards they'll be on their street parade through the city centre.

 Family plans